 Sophomore Elizabeth Cohorn can be found dancing as a line member of the Prosper Talonettes Drill Team, completing her annual goal of reading 150 books, baking, and listening to music.
 This is her first year working on Eagle Nation Online as a reporter, and joined ENO because of her passion for writing.
 Her love for writing started in third grade with her first short story titled “Kindness Counts” and as a member of the staff, she is most excited about writing feature articles.

-Aarushi Rana, originally from Connecticut, is a junior at Prosper High School.
-This is her first year on Eagle Nation Online and she serves as a reporter.
-In her free time, she enjoys painting, reading and watching movies.
-Through ENO, she hopes to enhance her literature skills.
+Aarushi Rana, originally from Connecticut, is a senior at Prosper High School.
+This is her second year on Eagle Nation Online and she serves as the Multimedia Editor-in-Chief.
+In her free time, she enjoys photography, reading and watching movies.
+Through ENO, she hopes to enhance her community outreach.